mecid/mecid.github.io/_posts/2024-09-03-custom-hover-effects-in-swiftui.md

 }
 ```

-Here, we create the ScaleEffect type that conforms to the CustomHoverEffect protocol.
+Here, we create the *ScaleEffect* type that conforms to the *CustomHoverEffect* protocol.
 As with many other protocols introduced by SwiftUI, the only requirement is the body function, where you implement your effect's logic.

-As you can see, we copy the content of the hoverEffect view modifier from our view and move it inside the ScaleEffect type without any changes.
+As you can see, we move the content of the *hoverEffect* view modifier inside the *ScaleEffect* type without any changes.

 Today, we learned how to build custom hover effects in SwiftUI and discussed the importance of delaying effects that impact the size of the views.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!